Snow and Ice Control Program

 • Sidewalks adjacent to Town-owned properties;

-• Municipal parking lots, such as the Ponoka Arena Complex and Ponoka Aquaplex;
+• Municipal parking lots, such as the Ponoka Arena Complex and Ponoka Aquaplex; and

 • Walking trails and park furniture (benches, picnic tables, etc.) in parks and throughout the trail system in the Town of Ponoka.